jpdias/jpdias.github.io/_posts/2021-09-28-sats-and-radio-notes.md

   </div>
 </div>

 Signals that are messages are typically _encoded_ (i.e., modulated) in radio waves using different strategies.
 A summary of all the different strategies is given in the figure above (left)[^4].
-The most common modulations are done by changing the amplitude and/or frequency, as given in the animated GIF on the right.
-In some cases, combinations of more than one strategy is used to modulate a given signal.
+The most common modulations are done by changing the amplitude and/or frequency, as shown in the animated GIF on the right.
+In some cases, a combination of more than one strategy is used to modulate a given signal.

 For audio signals, the most common modulations are the following (which are typical present in almost all _power-user_ radios and software):